 When talking about her frustration from being unable to please the director, I felt that Annie believed that she deserved to be admonished in order to become "disciplined" enough to achieve the primary goal: a highly polished performance.
-In other words, if she could only become more self-regulated, Annie could avoid the unpleasantness of the director's pedagogy.
-This self-discipline once again hearkens back to Foucault's (1979) theory of how power acts on the body:

-He who is subjected to a field of visibility, and knows it, assumes responsibility for the constraints of power; he makes them play spontaneously upon himself; he inscribes in himself the power relation in which he simultaneously plays both roles [master and slave]; he becomes the principal of his own subordination. (p.
-225)
+In other words, if she could only become more selfregulated, Annie could avoid the unpleasantness of the director's pedagogy.
+This selfdiscipline once again hearkens back to Foucault's (1979) theory of how power acts on the body: "He who is subjected to a field of visibility, and knows it, assumes responsibility for the constraints of power; he makes them play spontaneously upon himself; he inscribes in himself the power relation in which he simultaneously plays both roles [master and slave]; he becomes the principal of his own subordination" (p.
+225).
 Through her allegiances, Annie assumed responsibility for the constraints of the director's power and became the product of her own subordination.

 Finally, Annie's fear of chaos sets up a binary opposition between chaos and order.
 The power operating in this binary wants us to believe that if there was not order (and hence, someone creating the order) then chaos would prevail.
 This is an example of how power seeks efficiency by promoting singular definitions - chaos or order.
+There are many degrees of control between chaos In addition to re-thinking the choral bodies, I wonder if we can break the bind of the process/product binary that seems to center finally on product.
+Is there something more, or different, or other than process versus product?

-There are many degrees of control between chaos and order that might offer possibilities for rethinking choral pedagogy.
+and order that might offer possibilities for rethinking choral pedagogy.

 The third person I asked to read my vignettes was Randy, a graduate student in choral conducting.
 We had a long discussion about my ideas, in which Randy indicated that an overly "picky" director can be frustrating, but he vehemently denounced the rest of my paper.
-He said that music educators who are interested in this "mushy, feel-good stuff" are killing the profession.
+He said that music educators who are interested in this "mushy, feelgood stuff" are killing the profession.
 "There are already too many incompetent musicians, and we don't need to devise another system that detracts from the skill-learning process," Randy asserted.
 He didn't feel that music teaching needed to be as negative as the pedagogy of the director I describe.
-With great fervor, however, he expressed concern for the lack of well-trained musicians who were capable of learning and performing high- quality choral music.
+With great fervor, however, he expressed concern for the lack of well-trained musicians who were capable of learning and performing high-quality choral music.

 I probably shouldn't have been amazed at Randy's defensiveness, considering that I asked him to question the very assumptions upon which he will probably build his career.
 I found it disheartening, however, that Randy equated student-directed pedagogy with incompetence.
-This hearkens back to the singular choral vision promoted by dominant discourses that say efficiency is best achieved by one director.
+This hearkens back to the singular choral vision promoted by dominant discourses that says efficiency is best achieved by one director.
 Similarly, Randy seemed to be in favor of the binary opposition that gives authority and privilege to skill learning over emotional development.
 Moreover, it made sense that the director would focus exclusively on the technical requirements of the music because a technically correct performance was pleasurable to Randy.
 Further, for Randy, community within a choir was created by going out for drinks after the rehearsal.
 I asked him how I could convince him that there might be other ways to direct a choir, and he replied that he would be willing to accept a different process if I could prove that it produced the same or a better product.
 Within a performing group, it is difficult to escape product-oriented thinking.